‘Sister Wives’ Star Meri Brown May Leave Husband Kody After 33 Years Of Marriage, Kristyn Decker Claims

 Sister Wives star Meri Brown may be ready to leave her husband of 33 years, Kody Brown, says relative Kristyn Decker, an aunt of Kody’s wife Christine Brown.

-Decker claims that Meri Brown is behaving in a way that leads her to believe that she will soon be saying goodbye to her polygamist lifestyle, as well as her fellow sister wives and husband reported Radar Online.
+Decker claims that Meri Brown is behaving in a way that leads her to believe that she will soon be saying goodbye to her polygamist lifestyle, as well as her fellow sister wives and husband, reported Radar Online.

 Decker has authored a book titled Fifty Years in Polygamy: Big Secrets and Little White Lies.
-Her parents were in a polygamist relationship and she was in one herself.
+Her parents were in a polygamist relationship, and she was in one herself.
 The Radar story also revealed that Decker is estranged from the large clan after she spoke out against their polygamist lifestyle.

 Decker claimed to Radar that Meri’s actions are indicative of a big change ahead in her life.
-Meri’s family includes Kody Brown, and sister wives Christine, Janelle, and Robyn Brown.
-Together, the clan has 18 children total from Kody’s four wives.
+Meri’s family includes Kody Brown, and sister wives Christine, Janelle and Robyn Brown.
+Together, the clan has 18 children from Kody’s four wives.

 “That’s the beginning of her leaving,” Decker said in her interview with Radar Online.
 “That’s what I did.
 I had to start taking care of me.
-I started going to plays, parties, and movies, I would find friends.”
+I started going to plays, parties and movies, I would find friends.”

 View this post on Instagram